MP Estate Planning UK

 Certain life events should prompt you to consider or revisit your estate plan.
 These include:

-• Significant Changes in Assets: Reviewing your estate plan when you acquire or dispose of significant assets, such as property or investments.
+• Significant Changes in Assets: Reviewing your estate plan when you acquire or dispose of significant assets, such as property, investments, or a business.
+Property price increases alone may have pushed your estate above the IHT threshold.

-• Retirement: Adjusting your estate plan to reflect changes in your income and assets during retirement.
+• Retirement: Adjusting your estate plan to reflect changes in your income and assets — and considering that from April 2027, inherited pensions will become liable for IHT.

-These life events can significantly impact your estate, and having a plan in place can provide peace of mind and financial security for you and your loved ones.
+These life events can significantly impact your estate, and having a comprehensive plan in place can provide peace of mind and genuine financial security for you and your loved ones.

 Reviewing Your Estate Plan Regularly